Cup of Excellence

 The Cup of Excellence is an annual competition held in several countries to identify the highest quality coffees produced.
-It is organised by the Alliance for Coffee Excellence, which was founded by George Howell, Susie Spindler and Silvio Leite.
+It is organized by the Alliance for Coffee Excellence, which was founded by George Howell, Susie Spindler and Silvio Leite.
+The Cup of Excellence has worked to fundamentally change the high quality coffee industry and has supported advances in farming and premiums to farmers that would have been impossible without it.